The (New) Rules of Engaging Virtual Meetings – Tip #4

 A Series of Quick Tips for Success: Tip #4

-To pull of an engaging virtual meeting, there are indeed new rules, and in this series of posts, I’ll share some of our top insights we’ve found to crack the code on designing and running engaging virtual meetings.
+To pull of an engaging virtual meeting, there are indeed new rules, and in this series of posts, we will share some of our top insights to help crack the code on designing and running engaging virtual meetings.
 Today’s primary topic is about learning to engage your audience.

 Involve Your Audience (Early and Often)

-My first three tips to elevate the virtual meeting experienced focused on your delivery energy, how to operate in a virtual presentation environment, and monitoring your (virtual) presence, but now it’s time to switch things up and put the focus where it matters MOST—your audience!
+The first three tips to elevate the virtual meeting experience focused on your delivery energy, how to operate in a virtual presentation environment, and monitoring your (virtual) presence.
+Now it’s time to switch things up and put the focus where it matters MOST—your audience!
 You see, no matter how dazzling and engaging you happen to be, your audience’s attention span is extremely limited during a virtual meeting.
-So, if you’re striving for maximum audience engagement, you need to plan to involve your audience in the meeting experience early and often.
+So, if you’re striving for maximum audience engagement, you’ll need to plan to involve your audience in the meeting experience early and often.

 And how?
 (Hint: Leverage phone-based audience response web apps)